 “I fell in love with dermatology as a teenager as I observed the emotional transformation of my peers from happy child to self-conscious adolescent when riddled with acne bumps.
 The thought that some people were literally branded with their disease gripped my heart.
 In medical school, though I thoroughly enjoyed exploring multiple clinic specialties, dermatology remained my passion as I remained fascinated with the interplay of a clinical diagnosis and the psychosocial burden of wearing a disease outside for the world to see.
 During residency, my time spent in the surgical unit was transformational as I observed how surgical scars influenced the quality of life of melanoma survivors.
 The juxtaposition of medicine, pathology, surgery, and psychology in Micrographic Surgery and Dermatologic Oncology, combined with the wonderful patient population and team environment solidified my career-choice in dermatology, surgery, and patient-centered medicine.”

 - Mohs Surgery: Dr. Griffith-Bauer’s Mohs surgery practice specializes in skin cancer surgery, including Mohs micrographic surgery and reconstruction, excision of non-melanoma skin cancers, and melanoma.

 - Dermatology: Dr. Griffith-Bauer’s dermatology practice has a focus on skin cancer detection and management, surgical and cosmetic adult dermatology.
-She has advanced training in laser and cosmetic surgery including excision of skin cancers, benign lipomas, cysts, and moles, and injection of Botox and fillers.
+She has advanced training in laser and cosmetic surgery.
+Many providers refer to Dr. Bauer when certain diagnoses require excisions, including: